MUSIC EDUCATION BLOG – “ON THE ROAD” WITH CHUCK AND SANDI

 A song is all about lyrics and writing good lyrics can often be a unique challenge and a fun one to overcome.
 It takes some practice.
 Before writing lyrics, it is a good idea to have a clear picture of what you want the song to be about.
 It is a good start.

 Almost every songwriter has come up with a fantastic song idea, only to forget it hours later.
-Forgetting your creations are simply something songwriters work around, and here’s a fun tip to make remembering your ideas easy.
+Forgetting your creations are simply something songwriters workaround, and here’s a fun tip to make remembering your ideas easy.
 It’s essential to make a note of your thoughts while it’s fresh in your brain, regardless of whether it’s simply recording it on your phone or jotting it down on a piece of paper.
 You’ll be happy you did.

 There’s no doubt that songwriting takes practice and it helps to have life experiences to draw your inspiration from.
-You can also write from reading articles, watching TV and/or movies, listening to other conversations, etc. The effect of writing from your personal experience is in the end, your song will be real and believable to the audience.
-If beginner songwriters want to enhance their songwriting chops, they may consider working with an experienced lyricists.
+You can also write by reading articles, watching TV and/or movies, listening to other conversations, etc. The effect of writing from your personal experience is in the end, your song will be real and believable to the audience.
+If beginner songwriters want to enhance their songwriting chops, they may consider working with experienced lyricists.

 In case you’re experiencing the inevitable mental obstacle, (writer’s block), at that point teaming up with different writers/performers can offer an incredible method to break new ground and get a crisp viewpoint on your song.
 Demonstrate to them what you have up until now, examine any new thoughts they may propose, and see what comes out of it.
 Getting an outside perspective on your song from a kindred artist can bring the best out of your music.
 Two heads are dependably superior to one.

 Songwriting requires creativity; like everything, it can be learned, so if you are passionate about writing your own songs then follow the above tips and for an exciting deep dive into the finer points of songwriting, check out Sandi’s Songwriting course.